smartmind-team/thanosql-docs/docs/en/tutorials/thanosql_search/search_image_by_image.md

         <li>"<strong>COPY</strong>" specifies the name of the dataset to be saved as a database table. </li>
         <li>"<strong>OPTIONS</strong>" specifies the option values to be used for the <strong>COPY</strong> clause.
         <ul>
            <li>"overwrite" : Determines whether to overwrite a table if it already exists.
-If set as True, the old table is replaced with the new table (True|False, DEFAULT : False) </li>
+If set as True, the old table is replaced with the new table (True|False, default : False) </li>
         </ul>
         </li>
     </ul>